Last Updated on August 22, 2022 by Anne-Marie

 You can make both plain and salted caramel recipes.
-(See below how to make to make this a salted sauce.)
+(See below for how to make this into a salted sauce.)

-1. On the stovetop, in a medium saucepan, combine the brown sugar, coconut cream, vegan buttery spread, and salt.
+1. On the stovetop, in a medium saucepan, combine the brown sugar, coconut cream, vegan butter, and salt.

 2. On medium-high heat, bring the caramel to a boil.
 Stirring constantly for 5 to 7 minutes or until the caramel thickens.

 3. Remove the caramel from the stove.
 Then stir in vanilla extract.

 4. Let the sauce cool slightly.
 Then pour it into a jar or container that has an air-tight lid.

 5. Serve the sauce immediately while it's still warm and pourable.